 1. Expensive Fees

 Many high-risk centric payment providers feed off the desperation and frustration of their clientele.
-This inevitably leads to excessive costs for accepting electronic card payments.
-Never sign on a dotted line without making sure you fully understand the rates assessed.
+This inevitably leads to high costs for accepting electronic card payments.
+Therefore, never sign on a dotted line without making sure you fully understand the rates assessed.

 2. Unfair Treatment on Chargebacks and Disputes

 Being a high-risk business does not equate to fraudulent activities.
 Chargebacks are unavoidable, no matter the industry.
-Make sure you partner with a processor that treats you fairly and does not automatically assume you are in the wrong.
+Hence, ensure you partner with a processor that treats you fairly and does not automatically assume you are in the wrong.
 Double-check the fees tied to chargebacks are not overbearing as well.

 3. Poor Support

 As a successful document preparation business, you are always processing payments.
-Problems will arise at one point.
+Therefore problems will arise at one point.
 Does your merchant provider offer immediate customer service to address issues?
 As we operate in a 24/7/365 world, make sure you have the payment support to guarantee minimal downtime and customer frustrations.

 4. Inability to Offer Omni-Channel Payments

 Another substantial hurdle merchants face is having the ability to accept payment via a variety of channels.
 Consumers want to pay when they want, how they want, and where they want.
 Making sure you keep up with customer expectations is the key to outlasting your competition.
 A reliable payment processor should offer omnichannel payments.
 Whether it be web payment, IVR, pay by text, or recurring billings – ask how scalable your payment processor can be when it comes to your business demands and growth.

 To conclude, the key to finding a perfect merchant processor for your document preparation business is to ask questions – no surprise there, right?
 Be comfortable with the answers received, and pay attention to the level of customer service encountered.
 Be open and honest about business goals to ensure they can deliver on your expectations.